ghitier/gandi-ddns/README.md

 ```bash
 sudo python3 -m pip install requests configparser
 ```
+> if you get the setuptools error thingy try `sudo python3 -m pip install -U setuptools` and start over with the module installation.

 ### Configure the script
 Edit the **settings.ini** file next to the script: